 open when used as adverb; hyphenated when used as adjective

 On Wisconsin magazine (OW)

-“magazine” is lowercase roman.
-On Wisconsin magazine, originally called The Wisconsin Alumni Magazine, was first published in 1899.
-Its name changed several times, from The Wisconsin Alumnus to just Wisconsin Alumnus to Wisconsin Alumni to On Wisconsin magazine.
+“magazine” is lowercase roman; On Wisconsin magazine, originally called The Wisconsin Alumni Magazine, was first published in 1899; its name changed several times, from The Wisconsin Alumnus to just Wisconsin Alumnus to Wisconsin Alumni to On Wisconsin magazine

 On Wisconsin Society, The (TOWS)

-replaced Homecoming Court
+replaced the UW student Homecoming Court

-This beloved expression comes from the UW’s beloved fight song; it includes a comma because it’s a form of direct address; when it’s run into a longer sentence such as Thanks, and on, Wisconsin!, the on becomes lowercase.
+this beloved expression comes from the UW’s beloved fight song; it includes a comma because it’s a form of direct address; when it’s run into a longer sentence such as Thanks, and on, Wisconsin!, the on becomes lowercase.